What Does It Feel Like To Have A Nervous Breakdown?

 A nervous breakdown is like a full system shutdown in many ways.

 So, what are the signs of a nervous breakdown?
 What are the causes, and what can you do if it happens to you?

-Several things can contribute to a nervous breakdown, and it’s often a combination of factors, such as multiple life stressors, at play.
+Several things can contribute to a nervous breakdown, and it’s often a combination of factors at play.
 Potential causes include:

 *Please contact the National Domestic Violence Hotline at 1-800-799-SAFE (7233) if you or someone you know is facing abuse.